Patricia Wood is founder and president of the NBIA Disorders Association. She’s also living proof that nothing motivates a parent like a sick child.

-As president and founder of the organization, she has worked as a volunteer for the organization since its inception in 1996.
-She is responsible for the day-to-day running of the organization, research grant administration, family support, organizing biannual family conferences and serving as the liaison with other organizations and medical professionals.
+As president, Wood is responsible for the day-to-day running of the organization, research grant administration, family support, organizing biennial family conferences and serving as the liaison to other non-profit organizations, corporations, research institutions and medical professionals.

 Our Volunteer Directors work tirelessly to help advance the organization’s goals.